We found 4 providers matching nephrectomy and who accept United Healthcare Navigate HMO near Gainesville, FL.

 All Interests: Kidney Stones, Pelvic Problems, Urologic Surgery, Cancer, Kidney Problems, Robotic Partial ...
 (Read more)

 2013 Procedure Details

-Dr. Vincent Bird is a Gainesville, FL physician who specializes in urology (urinary tract disease).
-He graduated from Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University.
-Dr. Bird trained at a hospital affiliated with the University of Miami for his residency.
+Dr. Vincent Bird is a specialist in urology (urinary tract disease).
+Dr. Bird's average rating from his patients is 2.5 stars out of 5.
 These areas are among his clinical interests: laparoscopic radical nephrectomy, cancer, and kidney stones.
-On average, patients gave him a rating of 2.5 stars out of 5.
+He is professionally affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
 Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Bird honors.
-Dr. Bird has received distinctions including Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.
-Dr. Bird is affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+His education and training includes medical school at Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University and residency at a hospital affiliated with the University of Miami.
+Dr. Bird's distinctions include: Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.

 Relevant Interests: , laparoscopic radical nephrectomy

 All Interests: Kidney Stones, Pelvic Problems, Benign Prostatic Hyperplasia, Cancer, Kidney Problems, Bladder ...
 (Read more)